 The best time to apply for an SSL certificate renewal is within the last quarter of the current certificates’ lifecycle so there is plenty of time for the renewal to be processed.
 This will ensure there is no downtime between validity, avoiding a potentially costly outage and maintaining user trust of your website’s reliability.

 How to request a certificate renewal in 4 easy steps:

-- Reissue: Certificate reissuing (also known as re-keying) is a process by which a user generates a new private key and CSR for an existing certificate.
+A certificate reissue (sometimes referred to as re-keying) is when a user generates a new private key and CSR for an existing certificate.
 As explained by DNSimple, users might need to proceed with the reissuing process if they lose or delete their private key, if they want to change any of their certificate information, or if they want to change the certificate's encryption level.
 Upon completion, the reissuing process produces a new digital certificate.

 Certificate revocation allows web owners to immediately invalidate an SSL certificate prior to its scheduled expiration.
 The most common reason for this is when a certificate's private key becomes unsafe, such as when a user shares the key on a public website or if hackers steal the key from a company's servers.

 Revoking the certificate for such instances cancels the certificate, thereby removes the HTTPS connection from the owner's domain.
 At this point the owner will have to perform an SSL Certificate Reissue, as described above.